FAA chief meets Boeing officials, tries out Max simulator

 Boeing has not yet submitted its safety analysis of the changes.
 Dickson said he has seen draft materials that still need more work.
 He did not provide details.

 The FAA’s reputation was damaged by revelations it didn’t take part in determining the safety of a key flight-control system called MCAS before certifying the Max for flight in 2017.
-The system was implicated in both crashes, one off the coast of Indonesia last October, the other in Ethiopia in March.
+The system pushed the aircraft nose down in both crashes, one off the coast of Indonesia last October, the other in Ethiopia in March, which killed 346 people in all.

-Dickson, a former Air Force fighter pilot who flew earlier versions of the 737 during a long career at Delta Air Lines, had a session in a flight simulator to test changes Boeing has made to MCAS — making it less powerful and easier for pilots to control.
-After practicing simulations of normal flights, he planned to go back in the simulator and test failure situations later Thursday.
+Dickson, a former Air Force fighter pilot who flew earlier versions of the 737 during a long career at Delta Air Lines, had two sessions in a flight simulator to test changes Boeing has made to MCAS — making it less powerful and easier for pilots to control.
+In the first session, he practiced simulations of normal flights.

-“It handles like a 737,” he told The Associated Press.
+“It handles like a 737,” he told The Associated Press after an initial simulator run replicating normal flight conditions.
 “The airplane handles very well from everything I can tell.”

+Later Dickson tested situations in which MCAS kicked in and pushed the nose down, but the FAA declined to make Dickson available for comment on that simulation.

 Dickson said he will fly a Max jet — not just a simulator — before the plane is ungrounded.